gostalt/website/src/markdown/packages/validate/main.md

 of the email domain to more accurately determine if an email address exists.

+#### TelnetEmail

+Fails if the parameter is not an email address.
+This validator uses the `MXEmail` validator to find an MX record for the domain, and then dials into it to determine if the email address given is a real email address.

+This is the most accurate way to determine if an email address is valid, but it is slower and relies on external checks.

+> Support for Microsoft Outlook (Office365, Hotmail, etc) is patchy.

 ### Integer

 Fails if the parameter is not an integer.
 Uses the regex `^[0-9]+`